trinh-67/movie_project/README.md

-Frontend for movie platform urTicket
+# 🍿 Frontend for movie platform `urTicket`

-😃😃 Do not have responsive design.
+## 😃😃 Do not have responsive design.
 Feel free if you want to contribute.

-🚀 Overview
+## 🚀 Overview

-Frontend for movie platform urTicket is a web application that allows users to view, search, review and booking tickets for movies.
+- Frontend for movie platform `urTicket` is a web application that allows users to view, search, review and booking tickets for movies.
-React - A Javascript library for building user interfaces.
+- React - A Javascript library for building user interfaces.
-TailwindCSS - Rapidly build modern websites without ever leaving your HTML.
+- TailwindCSS - Rapidly build modern websites without ever leaving your HTML.
-Material UI - A set of React components that implement Google's Material Design.
+- Material UI - A set of React components that implement Google's Material Design.
-Axios - A Promise based HTTP client for the browser and node.js.
+- Axios - A Promise based HTTP client for the browser and node.js.
-Redux - A predictable state container for JavaScript apps.
-With Redux you can easily add middleware, enhancers, and it is intended to be the standard way to write Redux logic.
+- Redux - A predictable state container for JavaScript apps.
+With Redux Toolkit you can easily add middleware, enhancers, and it is intended to be the standard way to write Redux logic.
-Docker - Containerization is used for deployment.
+- Docker - Containerization is used for deployment.

-⚡ Features:
+## ⚡ Features:

-Authentication: Login, Register, Logout
+- Authentication: Login, Register, Logout, Forgot password, Reset password.
-List movies: View list of movies playing, movies coming soon Discover movies: View list of movies by genre, search movies Quick booking tickets for movies
+- List movies: View list of movies playing, movies coming soon
+- Discover movies: View list of movies by genre, search movies
+- Quick booking tickets for movies
-View movie details: Photos, Trailer, Cast, Reviews
+- View movie details: Photos, Trailer, Cast, Reviews
-Add reviews for movies
+- Add reviews for movies
-View schedule for movies: by theater, by date
+- View schedule for movies: by theater, by date
-Reading latest news
+- Reading latest news
-Admin manager
+- Admin manager

-🔨 In progress:
+## 🔨 In progress:

-Responsive design
+- Responsive design
-Complete admin manager
+- Complete admin manager
+-
-🎥 Video demo
+## 🎥 Video demo

 Google Drive: <a href="https://drive.google.com/file/d/1V1uBp5ww5gV8EtchtjqJDTOVBCRANd5z/view?usp=sharing" rel="nofollow">GoogleDriveLink</a>

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).